 As a former aide to the late House Speaker Tip O’Neill, a Massachusetts Democrat, and a two-time director of the Office of Management and Budget, Lew has experience on both ends of Pennsylvania Avenue.

-He’s spent most of his career in government, with a brief detour to Wall Street, where he worked as a managing director for Citigroup Inc. (C) from July 2006 until joining the administration as deputy secretary of state for management and resources when Obama first took office.
+He’s spent most of his career in government, with a brief detour to Wall Street, where he worked as a managing director for Citigroup Inc. (C:US) from July 2006 until joining the administration as deputy secretary of state for management and resources when Obama first took office.

 Lew served as Obama’s director of the Office of Management and Budget from November 2010 to January 2012.
 He held the position previously from July 1998 to January 2001, in President Bill Clinton’s administration.